Louis-Aime/Milesian-calendar/Dial-clock/README.md

  * LightMilesianClock.html: the light milesian clock. display time and day.
  Use Cadran_milesien_600, MilesianClockOperations, plus .js files of Basic_Common.
  * LightMilesianClock.svg: same as above.
- * MilesianClockDisplay and MilesianClockDisplay_P2 are button functions of MilesianClock.html.
+ * MilesianClockDisplay and	MilesianClockDisplayCompEntries.js are button functions of MilesianClock.html,
- Splitted in files of less than 20 kb.
+ splitted in files of less than 20 kb.
  * MilesianClockOperations.js: the commands of the Milesian Clock hands and text indications

  ## MilesianClockOperations.js